dodubassman/QtSimPanel/README.md

 External instrument panels for X-Plane (and MSF2020 soon!)

-OpenSimPanel will provide functional aircraft gauges and instruments to be display on a light computer or RasberryPi.
+QtSimPanel will provide functional aircraft gauges and instruments to be display on a light computer or RasberryPi.
 It is aimed to be connected to the same network the main X-plane computer is running.

 Todo list :